 With eggs providing some of the highest quantities of choline of any food, Australian Eggs has delved into what exactly choline is, how it benefits our bodies, and where you can find this important micronutrient in your daily diet.

 What Is Choline?

-Choline is a nutrient made in the liver however most people don't produce enough to meet daily requirements.
-This means choline also needs to be provided from foods that we eat.
+Choline is a nutrient that is made in the liver.
+However, as most people don't produce enough choline to meet daily requirements, it also needs to be provided through the food that we eat.

-Choline is essential for normal human health and due to its similarity in function, is commonly grouped together with the B vitamins.
+Choline is essential for normal human health and due to its similarity in function to the B vitamins, it is commonly grouped together with them.